 |40||25 mW||400 mW|

 As is obvious from the above, if you don't use the 120 ohm series resistor you get serious amounts of power.
 Remember that the figures are for a mere 4V RMS, so it's obvious that the level required will generally be much lower.
 You might need to adjust the value of the feed resistor(s) if you have really low sensitivity headphones, or if they don't sound right.
 Unless it is absolutely necessary - I suggest that you don't !

 The final circuit for the DoZ headphone amp is shown in Figure 1.
 It is very similar to the original, but there is no longer the need for massive heatsinks for the output transistors.
-As shown, there are outputs for 2 sets of headphones.
+You can include outputs for 2 sets of headphones if desired (however, it's rare that any two people will be happy with exactly the same level).
 Needless to say, only one channel is shown - the other is identical.